coderdj/kodiaq/_sources/deployment.txt

 The executable is in src/master/koMaster.
 This should also be run in a detached screen and can be left on more or less indefinitely unless there are issues.

+The DDC-10 module uses telnet and requires libtcl8.5 and libexpect.

 Run Modes
 ^^^^^^^^^^^^^